Lipschitz homotopy convergence of Alexandrov spaces II: Preliminaries

 \subsection{Notation}

 The distance between $x$ and $y$ will be denoted by $|xy|$.
-The open $r$-ball and $r$-sphere around a point $p$ will be denoted by $B(p,r)$ and $S(p,r)$, respectively.
-Similarly, the open $r$-neighborhood and its boundary of a subset $A$ will be denoted by $B(A,r)$ and $S(A,r)$.
-For a metric space $X$, the same space with metric multiplied by $\lambda$ is denoted by $\lambda X$.
+The open $r$-ball and $r$-sphere around a point $p$ are denoted by $B(p,r)$ and $S(p,r)$, respectively.
+Similarly, the open $r$-neighborhood of a subset $A$ and its metric boundary are denoted by $B(A,r)$ and $S(A,r)$.
+For a metric space $X$, the same space with metric multiplied by $\lambda>0$ is denoted by $\lambda X$.
 We denote by $1_X$ the identity of $X$.

 The distance function to a point $p$ will be denoted by $|p\cdot|$ or $\dist_p$.
 The direction of a shortest path from $p$ to $q$ is denoted by $\uparrow_p^q$ and the set of directions of all shortest paths from $p$ to $q$ is denoted by $\Uparrow_p^q$.
 We use the same notation for a subset $A$, i.e., $|A\cdot|$, $\dist_A$, $\uparrow_p^A$, and $\Uparrow_p^A$.
 The angle and comparison angle will be denoted by $\angle$ and $\tilde\angle$, respectively.
 The space of directions and tangent cone at $p$ will be denoted by $\Sigma_p$ and $T_p$, respectively.